MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Power Virtual Agents tile.](media/process-mining-templates/pva.png "Power Virtual Agents tile")

-1. Repeat steps 2 through 15 in the **Create and run the Desktop Flows template** section earlier in this article.
+1. Do steps 2 through 15 in the **Create and run the Desktop Flows template** section earlier in this article.

 ### Visualize the process map for the Power Virtual Agents template